-Arguably, the biggest different between Google Classroom and other LMS's is Classroom's lack of support for the Learning Tools Interoperability® (LTI®) standard, developed by the IMS Global Learning Consortium®.
-The LTI standard is designed to give publishers a method to develop content that could be integrated into any LTI compliant LMS.
-While many major LMS's, such as Schoology, Canvas, and Moodle, have adopted the LTI standard, Google Classroom has not.
+Arguably, the biggest difference between GC and other LMS providers is GC’s lack of support for the Learning Tools Interoperability (LTI) specification, developed by 1EdTech.
+The LTI specification is designed to give publishers a method to integrate content into any LTI-specification-compliant LMS.
+While many major LMS providers, such as Schoology, Canvas, and Moodle, have adopted the LTI specification, GC has not.

-LTI works by allowing users to launch into an external application from their own LMS.
+The LTI specification works by allowing users to launch into an external application from their own LMS.
 The content contained in the application also appears within the confines of the LMS.
-Since Google Classroom does not support LTI, users will have to log in using a G Suite API single sign-on (SSO) integration.
-Users who log in using SSO with Google will typically start on the developer's external application and sign into their account there.
-Once signed in, the user can then use the integrated features of your application, such as assignment creation and grade passback, with their instance of Google Classroom.
+Since GC does not support the LTI specification, users will have to log in using another single sign-on (SSO) method, like through the G-Suite API.
+The typical workflow for users who log in using SSO with G-Suite will start on the developer's external application and sign into their account there.
+Once signed in, the user can then use the integrated features of the application, such as assignment creation and grade passback, with their instance of GC.

 Google Classroom Does Not Support Full Rostering

-Many platforms and applications require that users are pre-provisioned accounts before they log in.
-Meanwhile, Google Classroom forces you to provision accounts on the fly when users log in.
+Many platforms and edtech products require that users have pre-provisioned accounts before they log in.
+Meanwhile, GC forces developers to provision accounts on the fly when users log in.
 Additionally, course rosters cannot be automatically updated through the API.
-If a student logs in using Google's SSO but leaves the class, then the developer of the app must manually remove the student.
-Applications that require rostering from a provider, such as OneRoster®, will have an extremely challenging task of reconciling that data with the list of users from Google Classroom.
+If a student logs in using G-Suite’s SSO but then leaves the class, the developer must manually remove the student.
+Applications that require rostering from a provider, such as OneRoster, will have an extremely challenging task of reconciling that data with the list of users from GC.

 Additional Challenges

-In addition to LTI and rostering challenges, developers who wish to create Google Classroom integrations may run into additional issues that must be considered.
+In addition to the LTI specification and rostering challenges, developers who wish to create GC integrations may run into additional issues.

-Onboarding is another problem that every educational application has to solve.
-On top of the rostering issues discussed earlier, the onboarding process will require educating school administrators, teachers, and students how to use the integrated features in your application.
-For schools that use G Suite for Education, the tech admins must also whitelist your app so their teachers and students can properly access your content.
+Onboarding is another problem that every edtech product has to solve.
+On top of the rostering issues discussed earlier, the onboarding process will require educating IT admins, educators, and students on how to use the integrated features within the product (once built).
+For schools that use G-Suite for Education, the IT admins must also whitelist the product so their educators and students can properly access the product’s content.

-It's worth noting that these challenges are more frequently faced by developers who are new to the G Suite and Google Classroom API's.
-Onboarding a school onto your platform with a new Google Classroom integration is often more challenging than one might expect.
-Aspects of integration, such as rostering and sensitive scope verification, can act as roadblocks to an otherwise successful product roll-out.
+It's worth noting that these challenges are more frequently faced by developers who are new to the G-Suite and GC API's.
+Onboarding a school onto a new platform with a new GC integration is often more challenging than one might expect.
+Aspects of integration, such as rostering and sensitive scope verification can act as roadblocks to an otherwise successful product roll-out.

 Read More on Google Classroom